 What Are The Qualities To Help You Become a Good Teacher?

 I have been teaching students for quite a long time now.
 As a teacher, I have come across various learning situations that have helped me become better in my career as a teacher.
-Here are some simple ways to become a better teacher.
+Here are some simple ways that can bring out the best version of you in the teaching profession.

 1. Good Teachers Embrace Lifelong Learning

-If you stick to your limited knowledge, you won’t deliver and engage the students in the class.
-Hence keep yourself updated.
+If you stick to limited knowledge, you won’t deliver and engage well with the students.

 - Pick up simple online courses.